alari777/ld-tasks-1/README.md

 # Tests

-To common tests: `vendor/bin/phpunit tests`
+To start common tests: `vendor/bin/phpunit tests`

----

-Folder `html` - it is generated folder where you can see the covering of tests via browser.
+> Folder `html` - it is automatically generated folder where you can see the covering of tests via browser.
 In that case you need to have suitable version of extension named `php_xdebug.dll` and you need to add next lines in `php.ini`:
-- zend_extension=xdebug
+> - zend_extension=xdebug
-- xdebug.mode=coverage
+> - xdebug.mode=coverage
+>

-To start tests with covering in html: `vendor/bin/phpunit tests --coverage-html html`
+> To start tests with covering in html: `vendor/bin/phpunit tests --coverage-html html`
+>

-To see result you should to open `html/index.html` in your browser
+> To see results you should to open `html/index.html` in your browser